 The Department of Defense school system operates under Department of Defense policy as outlined in Department of Defense Instruction 1342.12, "Implementation of Early Intervention and Special Education Services to Eligible DoD Dependents," June 17, 2015.

 The act also protects your child's educational progress when you move to a new school district.
-School districts must provide comparable services that honor the previous school's individualized education plan.
+School districts must provide comparable services that honor the previous school's IEP.
 Keep in mind, the new school district may not necessarily recreate the same program.

 Bring current copies of your child's IEP and eligibility records before transferring to start similar services immediately in your new location.

 See Moving With an IEP for more information.